jmmorato/openddsharp/Documentation/articles/publication_module.md

 ```

 **UnregisterInstance** — Signals that the `DataWriter` no longer has anything to say about the instance.
-The instance transitions to `NOT_ALIVE_NO_WRITERS` state at matched readers if no other writer exists.
+The instance transitions to `NotAliveNoWriters` state at matched readers if no other writer exists.
 Calling `UnregisterInstance` relinquishes exclusive ownership if the `Ownership` kind is `Exclusive`:

 ```csharp